-What tools do you need for removing wallpaper?
+What tools and equipment do you need for removing wallpaper?

 - Wallpaper scraper or putty knife – start with a wide one but have a narrower one handy too